bedosport/bedosport/README.md

 <img src="https://cdn-images-1.medium.com/max/1024/1*rCXeo6kOg0EYjUzlFAiSkQ.jpeg" raw = true>

-I have good knowledge in C# programming for desktop application, Asp.net and have knowledge in Node.js , Android (Java) , Angular.
+I have an experience in web development using PHP and PHP Laravel and have knowledge in Asp.net Web Api , Android (Java) .
 Works on a lot of excited projects like Self Driving Car and OMR.
 Talented at cultivating collaborative and supportive team environment.
 ![image](https://user-images.githubusercontent.com/17782440/114145685-f5606e80-9916-11eb-8e9d-87c696d425d6.png)